Self-Care Strategies for Teachers

 As the popular saying goes, you can’t pour from an empty cup.
 Fill your cup up with self-care to be the best you possible.
 It’s important, friends.

-P.S.
-Have you ever thought about selling your teaching resources online?
 Listen, I’ll be the first to admit that I thought selling my resources online was a big joke.
-It seemed like a total waste of my time.
+It seemed like a total waste of my time when I first started.
 In case you haven’t figured it out yet, there’s an art to creating teaching resources and selling them online.
-Over the last five years, I’ve tried and tested as many secret formulas as possible and finally found the perfect equation.
-My teaching resources are now wildly profitable and I want yours to be too.
-To help you get started or to improve selling your teaching resources online, get started with our free workbook.
+Over the last eight years, I’ve tried and tested as many secret formulas as possible and finally found the perfect equation.
+My program teaches you exactly how to sell your own teaching resources and become a CEO Teacher® Trailblazer in your own right.
+I'm ready to be your cheerleader while you practice self-care, engage your brain, and begin to increase your income by sharing your passion with the world.
+To help you get started or to improve selling your teaching resources online, you can get started with our free workbook right here.